martin-e91/swift-network/README.md

 You'll need to add the following in your `Package.swift` file:

-Once you have your Swift package set up, adding Alamofire as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift` or the Package list in Xcode.
+Once you have your Swift package set up, adding Network as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift` or the Package list in Xcode.

 ```swift
 dependencies: [